rjkviegas/course/pills/W6_viva.md

 #### How do I book my W6 Review?
 1. During the week before, a coach will send out a google spreadsheet where you will book a slot.
-2. In order to book a slot add your name and a link to your thesis doc.
+2. In order to book a slot add your name and a link to yourportfolio doc.
 3. A coach will confirm on the day where they will be.

-#### Where is the thesis document I should fill out?
+#### Where is theportfolio document I should fill out?
 In the #Reviews channel topic you’ll see a link to important instructions - make sure you've read the pre-requisites.

-Follow the instructions to make a copy of the thesis doc, and browse the archive to have a sense of how to fill out the form.
+Follow the instructions to make a copy of theportfolio doc, and browse the archive to have a sense of how to fill out the form.
 Make sure you understand the types of evidence - weak, moderate, and strong evidences.

-#### How much of the thesis doc I should fill out?
+#### How much of theportfolio doc I should fill out?
 We’re looking for you to have reflected on what evidence you need, and then gathered it to show to yourself you’re on track to achieving the 5 goals in particular (but the more the better, really!).

-#### When should I submit my thesis?
+#### When should I submit myportfolio?
 Ideally the coaching team would like to be able to read the theses in the morning beforehand.
 So the night beforehand it should be up-to-date for us!

-#### Can I book a slot without having my thesis 'ready'?
+#### Can I book a slot without having myportfolio 'ready'?
 Absolutely - if not very much encouraged!
 We'll only read it that day.

 #### I have not been using diode, does that matter a lot?